City Council discusses changes to liquor store closing times

 SHREVEPORT, La.
-(KTAL/KMSS) Shreveport City Council discusses possible changes to alcohol laws.

-The council is looking into how long liquor stores should be able to stay open.
+(KTAL/KMSS) – The Shreveport City Council is looking into how long liquor stores should be able to stay open.

 Current city law allows liquor stores to stay open as late as 4 a.m.
 Councilman John Nicholson has proposed changing closing times to 9 p.m. instead.